sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 Read about this challenge and join in! https://www.100daysofcode.com/

-Finished round 1 earlier this month, paused on doing coding related things just for a few days (non-consecutively), but now I feel like it's time for round 2.
+Finished round 1 earlier this month, paused on doing coding related things just for a few days (non-consecutively), but now I feel like it's time for round 2 as I started a new course I'm super excited about!
+Harvard's CS50!

 ## Main goals for this round:
 - Successfuly complete CS50;